shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/resetup-project-with-sg-desktop.md

 ---
 layout: default
-title: How do I re-setup a Toolkit Project using SG Desktop?
+title: How do I re-setup a Toolkit Project using Shotgun Desktop?
 pagename: resetup-project-with-sg-desktop
 lang: en
 ---

-# How do I re-setup a Toolkit Project using SG Desktop?
+# How do I re-setup a Toolkit Project using Shotgun Desktop?

 The steps you need to do to re-setup the Project are as follows.

-## Option 1: Manually remove leftover settings and re-run setup in SG Desktop
+## Option 1: Manually remove leftover settings and re-run setup in Shotgun Desktop

 - Delete the PipelineConfiguration entity(s) linked to your Project in Shotgun
 - Remove the corresponding pipeline configuration directory(s) on disk